fatherdougalmaguire/fatherdougalmaguire.github.io/projects/microbee/_posts/2025-07-21-Introducing-Abeja.md

 However the ahoc nature of Abeja's development has led to a less than optimal structure.

-1) There is a lot of code for a barely functioning emulator.
-2) Only 1/3 of the Z80 instruction set is currently emulated.
+1) There is a **lot** of code present for an as yet barely functioning emulator ( especially since only 1/3 of the Z80 instruction set is currently emulated ).
+2) SwiftUI is a declarative UI framework ( more properly an [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) framework ).
+The UI code is defined separately from the application code and changes in the application data are automatically reflected by the UI code.
+This leads to performance issues in the emulator because the UI code runs on the main thread and stealing too many CPU cycles for emulation causes UI sluggishness, even on a Apple Silicon desktop.
-3) The hardware ( apart from the screen output ) is not emulated at all ( mainly because I have no idea how to capture keyboard input, interface with storage devices or enable audio output )
+3) The hardware ( apart from the screen output ) is not emulated at all ( mainly because I have no idea how to capture keyboard input, interface with storage devices or enable audio output ) and integrate this into SwiftUI,  not to mention adding to performance issues.
-4) Challenges with SwiftUI's [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) framework results in major performance issues

 So I'm going to take the ( many ) lessons learnt and start afresh.

 [Novato](https://github.com/fatherdougalmaguire/novato) is the second attempt at the project.
 Novato is Spanish for **newbie** ( which is a terrible pun but also kind of apt ).

-I'm going to use this blog to document the build of Novato step-by-step,  starting with first principles.
+I'm going to use this blog to document the build of Novato step-by-step,  starting from first principles and trying to get the basics right.